mhbeals/mhwood.github.io/introduction/bibliography.md

 + Harvey, Ross.
 “Selection of Newspapers for Digitization and Preservation: A User Perspective.” *International Newspaper Librarianship for the 21st Century.* Ed.
 Hartmut Walravens.
 K. G. Saur, 2006.
 103–13.

 + Hauswedell, Tessa, Julianne Nyhan, Melodee Beals, Melissa Terras and Emily Bell.
-“Of Global Reach Yet of Situated Contexts: An Examination of the Implicit and Explicit Selection Criteria that Shape Digital Archives of Historical Newspapers.” *Archival Science: International Journal on Recorded Information*, forthcoming.
+“Of Global Reach Yet of Situated Contexts: An Examination of the Implicit and Explicit Selection Criteria that Shape Digital Archives of Historical Newspapers.” *Archival Science: International Journal on Recorded Information*, 2020, [doi:10.1007/s10502-020-09332-1](https://doi.org/10.1007/s10502-020-09332-1).

 + Hellema, Marian and René Voorburg. *Searching & Harvesting Delpher Newspapers*.
 Koninklijke Bibliotheek, 2015.

 + Hellema, Marian. *APIs to the Historical Newspaper Collection.* Koninklijke Bibliotheek, 2015.